 Grants Administration Process

 The City of Chicago receives grant funds from federal and state agencies, private foundations, and other entities, that are used to support ongoing City services, programs, and capital improvements.
 The Office of Budget and Management (OBM) manages, monitors, and enforces the grants management process by working with City departments to ensure the City of Chicago is utilizing all available federal and state funding as well as meeting compliance and reporting requirements.
-To view evaluations, reports, citizen participation through the Community Development Advisory Council (CDAC), and explore funding opportunities, continue to the bottom of the page.
+To view evaluations, reports, citizen participation, and explore funding opportunities, continue on this page.

 For additional information on Grant Revenue, please see the Annual Budget.